 - 1 hot dog bun, I used wholemeal

 - 1/8 cup mixture of any nuts, seeds or coconut, I used sunflower, coconut and buckwheat

 - 2 tbsp any light-coloured sweetener, such as rice malt syrup or maple syrup

 - To make the 'hot dog': Cut the apple into thin matchsticks and saute on a frypan until soft.
 Set aside.

 - Add the raspberries and chia seeds to a small bowl.
 Mash the raspberries with a fork, mix with the chia seeds and set aside to thicken.

 - In another small bowl, add the peanut butter and turmeric.
 Mix until combined.

 - (Optional) In another small bowl, add the coconut nectar and cacao.
 Use a pastry brush to brush the mixture onto the banana.

-- Add nuts/seeds and matcha to a small food processor/blender and process until it forms large crumbs.
+- To make the 'gherkin': Add nuts/seeds and matcha to a small food processor/blender and process until it forms large crumbs.
 Add the rice malt syrup and process until combined.
 Remove the mixture and mould into a gherkin shape.

-- Preheat grill to medium heat and line a baking tray.
+- To make the 'chips': Preheat grill to medium heat and line a baking tray.
 Cut the apple into thin matchsticks and place on baking tray.
 Grill for 5 minutes or until desired.